Our vision on cities

 City centres: the big winner when it comes to shopping

 Qrf City Retail believes strongly in city centres as a proven destination for bricks-and-mortar shopping into the future.
-These days, cities are becoming increasingly popular as places to live, work and shop.
+These days, cities are becoming increasingly popular as places to live, work, relax and shop.

 Qrf City Retail is now operational in both Belgium and Holland and as such is always looking for ambitious conurbations that have an active policy of urban development and city marketing.
 City marketing enables you to make all the difference: authenticity, diversity and the retail ‘experience’.

 Social trends are attracting people to the city